 The MBS architecture defined in clause 5 follows the 5G System architectural principles as defined in TS 23.501 [5].
 The MBS architecture provides:

-- Efficient usage of radio-network and core-network resources, with an emphasis on radio interface efficiency.
+- Efficient usage of radio-network and core-network resources, with an emphasis on radio interface efficiency;

-- Efficient transport for a variety of multicast and broadcast services
+- Efficient transport for a variety of multicast and broadcast services.

-NOTE 1: The MBS architecture assumes minimum impact to the existing service.

 The following service levels for the multicast communication service are defined:

-NOTE 2: Transport Only mode and Full-Service mode of operation as defined in TS 23.246 [8] differ from the service levels defined here.
+NOTE 1: Transport Only mode and Full-Service mode of operation as defined in TS 23.246 [8] differ from the service levels defined here.